Go back

 Vice-Chair: Elise Pinta

 Head of Research Career Unit PhD Elise Pinta is long-standing developer of doctoral training at University of Turku.
-He holds PhD in medicinal biochemistry and is also trained as a teacher, rector and university administrator.
+She holds a PhD in medicinal biochemistry and is also trained as a teacher, rector and university administrator.
 Pinta has been establishing doctoral programs and graduate school activities, such as university-wide transferable skills training, supervisor training and different mentoring programs.
 Pinta is also an active player in national and international networks (latest, European University EC2U consortium’s Cotutelle & Doctoral Training Cooperation task force and National ERA4 action group coordinated by Unifi (Council of Rectors of Finnish Universities)).
 It was Pinta’s initiative to organise the first national doctoral education day in Finland, now an annual tradition.
 Her development efforts are currently focused on strengthening cross-sectoral cooperation and supporting the well-being of early-career researchers.

 Focus of Working Group

-Doctoral Studies constitute a key activity and major priority for multi-disciplinary research universities and represent one of the most important contributions of universities to the development of societies, requiring creative and collaborative approaches by universities.
-Substantial reform of doctoral studies has taken place across Europe over recent years, and the challenges of implementation and consolidation are central to the strategies of universities.
+Doctoral Studies constitute a key activity and major priority for multi-disciplinary research universities and represent one of the most important contributions of universities to the development of societies, through creative and collaborative approaches.
+Significant challenges and changes in higher education and substantial reforms of doctoral education and early research careers across Europe are central to the strategies of universities, and the DS WG fully assumes its important role in this process, fostering both rigorous doctoral training and meaningful doctoral research results.

-Priorities for 2023-2026
+Priorities for 2024-2026

-• Participation in research and education projects
+• Participation in research and education projects.

 Recent highlights